silabs-EricZhao/How-to-improve-the-power-consumption-of-LDC-on-BDR4261A/README.md

 # How to improve the power consumption of LDC on BDR4261A
 ## Overview
 **LDC** (low duty cycle mode) with Long Range DSSS PHY is a great feature for low power and long range.
 Regarding more deails on the theory of LDC, please refer to this article, [Low duty cycle mode](https://community.silabs.com/s/article/low-duty-cycle-mode?language=en_US).
-But compared with example project, there still a huge room to improve the power consumption.
+But in example project, there still a huge room to improve the power consumption.
 Here is the test result for **Long Preamble Duty Cycle** example.
 ### Board configuations
 *4261A settings*
 - example:  Long Peamble Duty Cyle